Nearly Lost You: Use in media

 The song appears on the soundtrack to the 2007 baseball video game The Bigs and is available as downloadable content for the Rock Band series.
 It is also featured in the main soundtrack of Guitar Hero 5.

+The song appears in season six, episode seven of the American sitcom television series Young Sheldon.

+The song also appears in season three, episode four of the American action crime television series Reacher, titled 'Dominique'."